Ah, San Diego. From beaches to a modern downtown to its historic old town, San Diego offers a plethora of activities for wheelchair users.

 To get a better feel for wheelchair accessibility in San Diego’s old town, click on the video below:

-There are accessible restrooms within the Old Town San Diego State Historic Park, which is free to enter.
+There are accessible restrooms within the Old Town San Diego State Historic Park, which are free to enter.

 I recommend arriving at the Old Town no earlier than 10:00 am.
 Strolling through the shops and dining at (Mexican) restaurants are much of what creates the Old Town experience.